DarkSJ1998/micro-frontend-ecomm/README.md

-# micro-frontend-ecomm
+# microfrontend-ecomm

-A personal project for practicing Micro-frontend architecture using Webpack
+A personal project for practicing Microfrontend architecture using Webpack